They say that trends blow from the West to the East. That blowing trend is wind (and solar) power.

 - Prepare operators to recognize and react correctly to alarms and equipment issues

-Conventional power plants were often built to run full bore.
-The upgraded control systems that will allow these plants to complete load changes and operate at a lower generating capacity are expensive investments.
-The cold hard truth is that utilities aren’t likely to invest in fixing major issues at traditional power plants.
+Conventional power plants were built to run at a single base-loaded capacity, often times at full nameplate generation.
+The upgraded control systems that will allow these plants to complete load changes and operate at a lower generating capacity are expensive investments and the cold hard truth is that utilities aren’t likely to invest in fixing major issues at traditional power plants.

 Give your plant the chance it needs to operate efficiently and to succeed with a true high-fidelity simulator: